Dividend tax: History

 In the United States, the Revenue Act of 1913, authorized via the 16th Amendment, created a federal personal income tax of 1% with additional surtaxes of 1–5%, and exempted dividends from the general income tax but not the surtaxes which applied above the $20,000 level.
 This was to avoid the double taxation of income as there was a 1% corporate tax as well.
-After 1936, dividends were again subject to the ordinary income tax, but from 1954–1983 there were various exemptions and credits, taxing dividends at a lower rate.
-Following this, there was an eighteen-year period (1985-2003) in which dividends were fully taxed at an individual's income tax bracket.
+After 1936, dividends were again subject to the ordinary income tax, but from 1954 to 1983 there were various exemptions and credits, taxing dividends at a lower rate.
+Following this, there was an eighteen-year period (1985–2003) in which dividends were fully taxed at an individual's income tax bracket.
 During this period, the top tax bracket ranged between 28% and 50%.
 However, in 2003 former president George W. Bush enacted the Jobs and Growth Tax Relief Reconciliation Act of 2003, which changed tax rates significantly.
 These 2003 tax cuts created a new category of qualified dividend that was taxed at the lower long-term capital gains rate instead of the ordinary income rate.

 The current tax rate on dividends in the United States is 20% for taxpayers in the top income tax bracket, and 15% for taxpayers in the lower income tax brackets.
 There are also special rules for qualified dividends, which are dividends that are paid by companies that have met certain requirements.
 Qualified dividends are taxed at a lower rate of 0%, 15%, or 20%, depending on the taxpayer's income.

 The history of dividend taxation outside the US is just as varied as it is in the US.
 Here is a brief overview of dividend taxation in some major countries: